 Define and describe process components and boundaries.

-Recognize how processes cross various functional areas and the challenges that result for process improvement efforts.
+Recognize how processes across various functional areas and the challenges that result from process improvement efforts.

 viii.
 Project documentation

 Create data-driven and fact-driven project documentation using spreadsheets, storyboards, phased reviews, management reviews, presentations to the executive team, etc.

 x.
 Project metrics

 Assist with the development of primary and consequential metrics (e.g., quality time, cycle time, and cost) and establish key project metrics that relate to the voice of the customer.